Iakim/Liferay-docker/README.md

 ## Customize your installation

-Copy the folders, of your previous instalation, hypersoni and document_library for data
+Copy the folders, of your previous instalation, hypersonic and document_library for data

     # cp -r /opt/you_instalation_liferay_path/data/hypersonic/* data/hypersonic/
     # cp -r /opt/you_instalation_liferay_path/data/document_library/* data/document_library/